 Hiiiiiii!
-I'm coming to you from the middle of a gross snow day.
+I'm coming to you from the middle of a gross snow day to share this Chocolate Hazelnut Babka recipe.
 Somehow NYC missed the memo that it's daylight savings this weekend so it should be sorting it's shit out weather wise by now, but as someone who loves to stay inside, I'm not too mad.

 Sorry sorry - I've been meaning to share this for the longest time, and I just haven't gotten around to it.
 This year has been really kicking us in the butt, in a super busy and stressful but also exciting kind of a way.

 If you would like, you can make this the night before and do the first proof in the fridge overnight.
-If you do this, you can skip the freezing step as the dough will already be firm enough.
+If you do this, you can skip the step where you chill the sausage of dough, as the dough will already be firm enough.